Joseph Fahys: Personal life

-In 1856, he married a lady who was a native of Sag Harbor.
+In 1856, he married a woman from the Hommedieus, an old Sag Harbor family with Huguenot roots.
 Their son, George Ernest Fahys, who became a partner in the Fahys Co., was born in West Hoboken in 1864.
 Fahys's daughter, Lena Marianne, married Cook in 1883.

 Fahys and Cook purchased one thousand acres of land in North Haven, a suburb of Sag Harbor, with two miles of frontage on Peconic Bay.
-Fahys' Clinton Hill, Brooklyn residences were designed in 1889 and 1890 by Benjamin Wistar Morris, III.
+Fahys' Clinton Hill, Brooklyn residences were designed in 1889 and 1890 by Benjamin Wistar Morris III.
 Morris also designed Fahys' Long Island country house.
 Fahys also lived in New York City on Park Avenue.
 He died at his summer home in Sag Harbor, Long Island.